FDYdarmstadt/foam-dg/Docker-Readme.md

 The droplet-in-shear flow represents the main example in the paper, c.f.
 Figure 4.
 The full numerical solution for each timestep is written as tecplot files.
-Here the plotting facilities of BoSSS are uses since these support plotting of the high-order DG field date with sub-cell accuracy.
+Here the plotting facilities of BoSSS are used since these support plotting of the high-order DG field date with sub-cell accuracy.
 The `.plt` files can be renamed into a meaningful sequence using the python script  `rename-plots.py`.
-A further important result of this computation is the deformation Parameter, which describes the droplet deformation, details are given in the manuscript.
+A further important result of this computation is the deformation parameter, which describes the droplet deformation, details are given in the manuscript.
 It is written to standard output in every timestep;
 The respective lines read e.g as